 Any candidate that does not demonstrate a full understanding of the course content will be given many opportunities to ask questions and will be given feedback throughout the duration of the course.

-On completion of the course, successful candidates will be able to confidently inspect the full range of flood risk assets and we will award you a T98 Accreditation Certificate, valid for a period of 5 years.
+On completion of the course, successful candidates will be able to confidently inspect the full range of flood risk assets in accordance with the Condition Assessment Manual (also known as T98 Inspections), and we will award you an Accreditation Certificate, valid for a period of 5 years.

 The course is aimed at:

-- Individuals/organisations looking to undertake T98 style inspections on Flood Risk Assets in accordance with the Environment Agency’s Condition Assessment Manual (3-days)
+- Individuals/organisations looking to undertake inspections on their Flood Risk Assets in accordance with the Environment Agency’s Condition Assessment Manual (3-days)

 - Accredited inspectors who require Accreditation renewal at the end of their original 5 year certification

-- Individuals/organisations looking to undertake T98 style inspections on a limited number of types of Flood Risk Assets in accordance with the Environment Agency’s Condition Assessment Manual (1-day introduction)
+- Individuals/organisations looking to undertake inspections on a limited number of types of Flood Risk Assets in accordance with the Environment Agency’s Condition Assessment Manual (1-day introduction)

 - Develop a full understanding of the asset condition grading process as defined by the Environment Agency’s Condition Assessment Manual